imalbertpuig/nvim/README.md

 ## Setps
 1. Download the nvim project to ~/.config
 2. Create or modify your ~/.bash_aliases to put vim as nvim alias.
-It is a cleanest way instead to ~/.bash_rc.
+It is a cleanest way instead of ~/.bash_rc.
 3. Execute the next command to refresh the aliases without reboot the system:
 ```
 source ~/.bash_aliases